argoproj/argo-workflows/docs/metrics.md

-# Prometheus Metrics
+# Metrics

 > v2.7 and after

 !!!
-Metrics changes in 3.6
+Warning "Metrics changes in 3.6"
     Please read [this short guide](upgrading.md#metrics-changes) on what you must consider when upgrading to 3.6.

 ## Introduction